Weezer (Blue Album): Release and promotion

-Release

-The Blue Album was released on May 10, 1994.
-It was certified gold by the Recording Industry Association of America (RIAA) just under seven months later on December 1, 1994, and was certified platinum by the RIAA on January 13, 1995.
+The album was certified gold by the Recording Industry Association of America (RIAA) just under seven months later, on December 1, 1994, and was certified platinum by the RIAA on January 13, 1995.
 The Blue Album was certified 2× platinum by the RIAA on August 8, 1995.
 The album was certified 3× platinum by the RIAA on November 13, 1998.
-The album peaked at No. 16 on the Billboard 200.
-As a single, "Undone – The Sweater Song" peaked at No. 35 on the UK Top 40, and "Buddy Holly" and "Say It Ain't So" peaked at No. 12 and No. 37 on the UK Top 40 respectively.
-In the U.S., "Buddy Holly" peaked at No. 17 on the Billboard Hot 100 Airplay chart.
+The album peaked at no. 16 on the Billboard 200.
+As a single, "Undone – The Sweater Song" peaked at no. 35 on the UK Top 40, and "Buddy Holly" and "Say It Ain't So" peaked at no. 12 and no. 37 on the UK Top 40 respectively.
+In the U.S., "Buddy Holly" peaked at no. 17 on the Billboard Hot 100 Airplay chart.

-A "deluxe edition" of the album was released on March 23, 2004, including the original album and a second disc, Dusty Gems and Raw Nuggets, containing B-sides and rarities.
-As of December 2007, the "deluxe edition" had sold 86,000 copies.
+A deluxe edition of the album was released on March 23, 2004, comprising the original album and a second disc, Dusty Gems and Raw Nuggets, containing B-sides and rarities.
+As of December 2007, the deluxe edition had sold 86,000 copies.
 The second disc is also available separately.

+A super deluxe edition of the album was announced on September 4, 2024, in celebration of the album's 30th anniversary, releasing on November 1, 2024.
+It contains a remastered version of the original album, along with BBC recordings, a variant of the Kitchen Tapes entitled Opposite Sides of the Same Good Ol' Fence, early live recordings of both released and unreleased songs, and recordings from the LMU sessions (including the previously released B-side "Jamie").

 Critical reception

 The Blue Album received critical acclaim.
-Rolling Stone praised the album in their year-end review, saying "Weezer's Rivers Cuomo is great at sketching vignettes (the Dungeons and Dragons games and Kiss posters that inspire the hapless daydreamer of 'In the Garage'), and with sweet inspiration like the waltz tempo of 'My Name Is Jonas' and the self-deprecating humor of lines like "I look just like Buddy Holly / And you're Mary Tyler Moore", his songs easily ingratiate."
+Rolling Stone praised the album in its year-end review, saying, "Weezer's Rivers Cuomo is great at sketching vignettes (the Dungeons & Dragons games and Kiss posters that inspire the hapless daydreamer of 'In the Garage'), and with sweet inspiration like the waltz tempo of 'My Name Is Jonas' and the self-deprecating humor of lines like "I look just like Buddy Holly / And you're Mary Tyler Moore", his songs easily ingratiate."
 Robert Christgau of The Village Voice was less complimentary and awarded the album a "neither" rating.
+The Washington Post concluded that "Weezer alternates between being agreeably irreverent and merely bratty...
+'Buddy Holly' is a pleasant piece of retro-rock—actually, it sounds more like early 10cc than any song the Crickets ever performed".

 The "Buddy Holly" video won four awards at the 1995 MTV Video Music Awards, including prizes for Breakthrough Video and Best Alternative Video.
-In 2020, Rolling Stone ranked it number 294 on its updated list of The 500 Greatest Albums of All Time.
+In 2020, Rolling Stone ranked the album number 294 on its updated "500 Greatest Albums of All Time" list.